Wando High School

 Wando High School (often shortened to "Wando") is a public high school within the Charleston County School District, located in Mt.
 Pleasant, South Carolina, United States.
 The school serves students living in Mount Pleasant and other suburban portions of eastern Charleston County.
 Established in 1973, the school was re-built in 2004 to accommodate the town's rapid growth during the 1990s.
+It also shares a campus with the technical school, East Cooper Center for Advanced Studies (ECCAS).